The One Stop Guide to EU Cookie Guidelines

 Cookies and similar tracking technologies (cookies) are tools used to collect data about internet users for various purposes, including remarketing and audience measurement.
 Read all about Cookie Guidelines here.

-Cookies and similar tracking technologies (cookies) are tools used to collect data about internet users for various purposes, including remarketing and audience measurement.
-The rise of dependence on tracking cookies placed by the websites on the devices of their visitors or users has grown concerns among internet users.
-In order to tackle this growing concern, regulators are making use of all available legal tools.
-The General Data Protection Regulation (GDPR) and the EU ePrivacy Directive already throw light on the requirements of using cookies.
-Furthermore, EU national data protection authorities and the European Data Protection Board (EDPB) have issued guidelines to clear up how cookie laws are interpreted and are likely to be applied.
+Cookies and similar tracking technologies are data collection tools used to gather information about internet users for various purposes, including remarketing and audience measurement.
+Concerns have grown among internet users as a result of the increased reliance on tracking cookies set by websites on the devices of its visitors or users.
+Regulators are employing all possible legal measures to address this rising threat.
+The General Data Protection Regulation (GDPR) and the EU ePrivacy Directive already provide guidance on the requirements of using cookies.
+Furthermore, EU national data protection authorities and the European Data Protection Board (EDPB) have issued guidelines to clarify how cookie laws are interpreted and are likely to be applied.

 Cookie guidelines issued by the EDPB

-The European Data Protection Board issued its guidelines on consent in May 2020.
-The guidelines set out rules, among other things, concerning the cookies.
-These guidelines played a crucial role in establishing some of the fundamental rules in the field of cookies and other similar technologies.
+In May 2020, the European Data Protection Board issued its guidelines on consent, which included rules concerning cookies.
+These guidelines were critical in establishing the fundamental rules for using cookies and other similar technologies.

 What is EDPB?

-The European Data Protection Board (EDPB) is an independent body contributing to the consistent application of data protection rules throughout the European Union (EU).
-It promotes cooperation between the EU’s data protection authorities (DPA).
-The EDPB was established by the General Data Protection Regulation (GDPR) and is based in Brussels.
+The European Data Protection Board is an independent body that works to ensure that data protection standards are applied consistently throughout the European Union (EU).
+It encourages collaboration among the EU’s data protection authorities (DPA).
+The EDPB was established by the GDPR and is headquartered in Brussels.

-The EDPB replaced the Article 29 Working Party (WP29), an independent European working party that dealt with issues relating to the protection of privacy and personal data until 25 May 2018, the time of entry into the application of the GDPR.
+The EDPB replaced the Article 29 Working Party (WP29), an independent European working party that dealt with issues relating to the protection of privacy and personal data until 25 May 2018, when the GDPR went into effect.

-The EDPB is composed of representatives of the national DPAs of the EU Member States and the European Data Protection Supervisor (EDPS), which is the body that ensures the EU institutions and bodies respect people's right to privacy when processing their personal data.
-The supervisory authorities of Norway, Lichtenstein, and Iceland are also members of the EDPB without the right to vote and to be elected as a chair or deputy chairs.
+The EDPB is composed of representatives from the EU Member States' national DPAs and the European Data Protection Supervisor (EDPS), who verifies that EU institutions and bodies respect people's right to privacy when processing their personal data.
+Norway, Lichtenstein, and Iceland's supervisory authorities are also members of the EDPB, although they do not have the right to vote or be elected as chair or deputy chairmen.